Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

 “The fathers have eaten sour grapes, and the children’s teeth are set on edge.”

 My prayer is that this post blesses you, brings clarity, and if needed sets you on a path toward healing and deliverance.
-If this resonates with you, I encourage you to share it with someone who may find it helpful, and invite them to join the mailing list as well.
+If this resonates with you, share it with someone who may find it helpful and invite them to join the mailing list as well.
 I will continue sharing teachings, insights, and encouragement for those who desire to grow deeper in discernment, freedom, and spiritual maturity.

 A Prayer for Cleansing, Authority, and Holy Rest